JonasGruenwald/spectator/README.md

 Start spectator, and click 'Change Target' in the top right corner of the application.

-Enter the details of the node you wish to inspect and click 'Connect'.
-The name should be the name you set via `-sname`, followed by `@`, and then the hostname.
+Enter the details of the node you wish to inspect, the name should be the name you set via `-sname`, followed by `@`, and then the hostname.

+Finally, click 'Connect', to inspect the your application node.

+Please note that all connection information, including the cookie, is stored plainly in the URL query parameters of the spectator application.

 ## Considerations